AmirrezaFarnamTaheri/MassConfigMerger/README.md

    `write_base64`, `write_singbox` and `write_clash` options—overridable with the
    flags above—the files `merged_base64.txt`, `merged_singbox.json` and
    `clash.yaml` may also be created.
+   Press `Ctrl+C` to interrupt early.
+Any collected configs will be flushed to disk before the program exits.
 5. To enable the bot mode run (you can also pass `--hours` to control how much channel history is scanned):
    ```bash